chiteri/shdnbi_2012_practice/Assignment_03/README.txt

 Hi Martin,

-  So sorry I've been out of touch.
-This spring was busy.
-I was interviewing for jobs and was offered a professor position (I am currently a research associate, similar to a post-doc) at Siena College, a small school about 3 hours drive north of New York City.
-I'll be doing more teaching and continuing my research.
-My wife is a planetary scientist so we were looking for jobs for her as well in that area and we found her a research position at Rensselaer Polytechnic Institute where we met in grad school, and about 10 minutes from Siena.
 It's been a very busy, but very exciting month!
 I looked at all the plots you put on Facebook and they look great!
 That's exactly how we do research, looking for these ``bumps".
 Sometimes, the analysis is more sophisticated, but to first order, you've done an analysis!

    Now, let's get a bit more real....   :)